About Klaus Leidorf

 Klaus with his Cessna 172

-Started as a by-product, today an international saught after wall decoration, Klaus Leidorf creates new fascinating artistic images with every flight.
+Started as a by-product, today an international sought after wall decoration, Klaus Leidorf creates new fascinating artistic images with every flight.
 From the most atmospheric scenes through special incidence of light – via snapshots of the city and country life, to very abstract images giving the viewer a riddle.

 Also different customers from the media industry are interested in the work of Klaus Leidorf – reaching from images for advertising campaigns, to documentary films and radio broadcasts about his work, up to picture books with different publishing houses.
 Architects also like to use his photo material as enrichment for their projects.

 Furthermore there are exhibitions taking place regularly which capture the people’s imagination with selected themes with Klaus Leidorf’s work.
-Next will be one in Oberschleißheim at the Flugwerft (aviation department) part of the German Museum in Munich, Bavaria.

 Klaus at work (with German TV crew on board)